rodalton/watson-functions/README.md

 1. Login to IBM Cloud and select Functions from the IBM Cloud Catalog
 2. Next select Actions from the left navigation menu
-3. Ensure your IBM Cloud Region is set to US South, then use the Create button to create a new action providing a name and optionally a package name
+3. Ensure your IBM Cloud Region is set to US South
+4. Use the Create button, then click on Create Action
+5. Enter an Action Name and optionally create a package.
+Select Node.js 8 as the Runtime then click on Create
-4. Insert code for the appropriate service using the source from this repository
+6. Insert code for the appropriate service using the source from this repository
-5. Save your newly created Action
+7. Save your newly created Action

 Next we'll need to add Parameters that'll be passed to our Action when invoked.
 1. Select Paramaters from the left navigation bar